alanxoc3/radico8/README.md

 giving credit to the actual artist of a song is a manual process. if a song is attributed to the wrong user please submit a pull request with the fix in the [playlist.txt](./playlist.txt) file.

+## how it works
+- a headless instance of pico-8 is running inside a docker container.
+- pico-8 listens on stdin to figure out which carts it should play next.
+- a shell script listens on stdout of pico-8 to produce the youtube video image.
+- ffmpeg listens to any audio produced in the docker container and forwards it to icecast and youtube.
+- a cron job runs every hour to load playlist updates into the radio.
+- carts are downloaded as p8.png images directly from lexaloffle.
+- the pico-8 console is rebooted every monday and whenever i push code updates.

+## behavior
+- a song will play until it stops or for about 10-15 seconds after it starts repeating.
+- the max length a single song can play is about 7 minutes, before radico8 will end the song.
+- radico8 shuffles the entire playlist then plays songs until every song has been played.

 ## running locally
 you can run the radio locally on a linux system. here are the steps: